Cwantic/Documentation/Design/Elements/Valve.md

 You can define the **X-axis** vector by defining Xx, Xy, Xz in global coordinates.

+Use the left and right keyboard arrows to turn the **X-axis** vector 90°/-90°around the tangent direction.

+**NEXT NODE** :

+You can set the next extremity node name of the element.
+If blank, the software will define it automatically.
+The software will also check that the name doesn't already exist.

 ---

 You can then define the second point of the valve thanks to the **Orientation tool**.